gi097/json_parser/README.md

 `lib/main.dart` points to the location of the Dart class containing the `main()` method entry of your application.

-Then open upyour terminal in your project root and type the following:
+Then open up your terminal in your project root and type the following:

 ```bash
 flutter packages pub run lib/main.dart build